Transport in Hong Kong: Expressways

 There are 120 CCTV cameras monitoring traffic on these highways and connecting roads which are available on-demand (Now TV) and on the Transport Department's website.

-Highways in Hong Kong use two types of barrier system for divided highways.
+Expressways in Hong Kong use two types of barrier system for divided highways.
 Older roads use metal guard rails and newer roads use the British Concrete step barrier.

-All signage on highways and roads in Hong Kong are bilingual (traditional Chinese below and English above).
+All signage on expressways and roads in Hong Kong are bilingual (traditional Chinese below and English above).
 Street signs use black text on a white background.
-Highway and directional signage are white lettering on blue or green background.
+Expressway and directional signage are white lettering on a green background.

+In Hong Kong, blue-background direction signs are generally used on non-expressway roads to provide directional guidance to major destinations, districts, and strategic routes.
+They are distinct from green-background signs, which are primarily used on expressways.

 Bridges and tunnels

 There are 13 major vehicular tunnels in Hong Kong.
 They include three cross-harbour tunnels and ten road tunnels.

 Other road tunnels and bridges which are proposed or under construction are: